The Stamp Act Congress is Also Known As

 Date and Location of the Stamp Act Congress

-On October 7, 1765, delegates from 9 of the 13 colonies assembled at a meeting in New York, known as the Stamp Act Congress, to discuss the Stamp Act.
+On October 7, 1765, delegates from 9 of the 13 colonies assembled in New York City, known as the Stamp Act Congress, to discuss the Stamp Act.

 The Stamp Act Congress met from October 7 to October 25, 1765.
-The conference was held at City Hall.
+The conference was held at Federal Hall.
 John Cruger, Jr. was the May of New York City and hosted the conference.

 Colonial Representation at the Stamp Act Congress